jonydov/nana-dev/wp-content/plugins/wp-exporter/readme.txt

 Tags: export, exporter, import, importer, xml, rss, wxr, posts, pages, media, attachment, comments, custom fields, categories, tags, terms, author
 Requires at least: 3.0
 Tested up to: 4.8
-Stable tag: 0.0.4
+Stable tag: 0.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Export single or multiple posts, pages, comments, custom fields, categories, tags and more to an export file.

 == Description ==
 Export a single post or page with its comments, custom fields and terms easily.
 This plugin will add custom export queries at the WordPress export administration page.
-You can create your own export with custom post queries and import it to your WordPress site with <a target="_blank" href="http://wordpress.org/plugins/wordpress-importer/">WordPress Importer</a>.
+Use <a target="_blank" href="http://wordpress.org/plugins/wordpress-importer/">WordPress Importer</a> to import into WordPress site.
+Ability to create advanced export with custom post queries.

 <h3>Key Features & Options</h3>
 <ul>